Graduate Assistantship Eligibility

 In addition to the regular Graduate Assistantship, we offer three fellowships for incoming excellent students.

-Excellent graduate students have an opportunity to be nominated for the University's Presidential Fellowship or the Dean’s Fellowship from the College of Arts & Sciences, the latter being $4,000 per year for up to 4 years.
+Excellent graduate students have an opportunity to be nominated for the University's Presidential Fellowship or the Graduate Assistantship Enhancement Program from the College of Arts & Sciences, the latter being $4,000.00 per year for up to 4 years.

-In addition, the Department offers incoming graduate students with an excellent record a Fellowship of $1,000 per academic year.
+In addition, the Department offers incoming graduate students with an excellent record a fellowship of $1,000.00 per academic year.
 The Department Fellowship is renewable on a semester by semester basis for up to 5 years provided the course grades and the progress towards a Ph.D. degree are satisfactory.

 Per Semester Student Fees

-Matriculation $80 (one-time fee paid first semester only)
+Matriculation: $80.00 (one-time fee paid during the first semester only)

 Teaching Assistantships are offered to all accepted PhD applicants; Master’s students are not eligible.
 Students are expected to be a TA until they earn an RA from a research group.
 After passing the Admission to Candidacy Exam, candidates are expected to become Research Assistants in the field they have chosen.
 RA stipend amounts are determined individually by each research group.